Skip Navigation

 Veritas journal Final Poster

-Attention all undergraduate researchers!
+Attention all undergrad and recent grad researchers!

 Have you participated in extensive research this academic year?

-As the 2022-23 school year comes to a close, Villanova’s very own peer-reviewed journal is seeking submissions from dedicated undergraduates who have developed their own research—both completed and ongoing!
+Villanova’s very own peer-reviewed journal is seeking submissions from dedicated undergraduates who have developed their own research—both completed and ongoing!

 Veritas accepts submissions starting from 250 words.
 To submit, please contact veritasjournal@villanova.edu.
-The deadline for article submissions for the 2023 fall issue is Friday, June 16!
+The deadline for article submissions for the 2023 fall issue is on Friday, June 16!
 More details on the official website below can be found here.

 If you’re still not convinced to submit, perhaps the most recent issue of Veritas will persuade you.